andres-fr/python_ml_template/README.md

 * GH pages action.
 Make sure that the repo server has publishing enabled, otherwise it will error.

+* Pypi: need a regular and a test account.
+Create a token for GH actions (if global only need to do this once).
+Then, in the GH repo, add that token under secrets->pypi. https://pypi.org/manage/account/token/

 ### Ignored for the moment:
 * TUT __init__ check_installation